 Alexander: At the start of the movie, he’s very reserved and not trusting anyone.
 He has no faith in humanity and doesn’t want to trust them because he doesn’t want to compromise his mission.
 He just wants to get to his target and finish it.
 Whereas his sister, Sara, played by AnnaSophia, is much more trusting in humanity and humans.
 And at the start of the movie there’s a big conflict between me and Dwayne because I totally don’t trust him and I don’t buy his story, whereas Sarah — because she can read minds — totally understands he’s actually a good person at heart and he does want to help us.

-Q: In the movie, your characters have paranormal powers — would you have your characters powers, or other ones?
+Q: Would you have your character’s powers, or other ones?
 If so, which ones?